cryptbird/DronesZ_Website/README.md

 ## License

-This project is proprietary to DroneZ.
+This project is proprietary to DronesZ.

 ## Support